 Acute middle ear infections in young children are typically associated with

 - severe earache,

-Young children are often not able to localize pain and may complain of a stomach ache although it is their ears that are hurting.
-It is also difficult for parents of babies or very young children to know how severe the pain is.
-Some children shake their heads a lot and hold or rub their ears when they have earache,
+Children often suddenly feel much worse.
+Some also have to throw up.
+Young children are often not able to localize pain and may complain of a stomach ache although it's their ears that are hurting.
+It's also difficult for parents of babies or very young children to know how severe the pain is.
+Some children shake their heads a lot and hold or rub their ears when they have an earache.

-and most of them will have trouble hearing.
+Most of them will have trouble hearing.
 In general, children who have this kind of infection are more restless, cry more, have a poor appetite and sleep badly.
 Some children may be weak and quieter than usual, though.
-It is very common for children who have an acute middle ear infection to wake up at night crying because the pain is so bad they can hardly sleep.
+It's very common for children who have an acute middle ear infection to wake up at night crying because the pain is so bad they can hardly sleep.

 Causes and risk factors

 Acute middle ear infections usually develop as part of a cold, flu, sore throat or a similar infection.
-Viruses or bacteria get into the throat and the mucous membranes become inflamed, increasing the production of fluid.
+Viruses or bacteria get into the throat and the mucous membranes become inflamed and produce more fluid.

 The membranes lining the ear and the Eustachian tube (the canal that connects the middle ear to the throat area) swell up too.
 As a result, the fluid secreted in the Eustachian tube and the middle ear can no longer drain out.
 It builds up in the middle ear and pushes on the eardrum.
 This can be painful and make your hearing worse.